Blended Learning "The Future of Education"

-Motivates the development of self-learning skills.
+Motivate the development of self-learning skills.

-Develops faculty members' skills and level of knowledge in order to transform and develop the teaching process.
+Develop faculty members' skills and level of knowledge in order to transform and develop the teaching process.

 Strengthen the links between the classroom and the real world.

-Enhances the accessibility and flexibility of access to study resources and activities, especially for people with work, family or geographic difficulties.
+Enhance the accessibility and flexibility of access to study resources and activities, especially for people with work, family or geographic difficulties.

-Helps to reduce the cost of delivering education and optimize the use of physical and virtual resources.
+Help to reduce the cost of delivering education and optimize the use of physical and virtual resources.

 Increase the level of competition in building a new student market, thanks to innovation in the implementation of study programs